oetiker/qx-mojo-app/README.md

 mkdir -p ~/src
 cd ~/src
-mojo generate qx_mojo_app Demo cd Demo
+mojo generate qx_mojo_app Demo cd demo
 ```

 Et voilà, you are looking at your first Qooxdoo/Mojolicious app.
 Have a look
-at the README in the Demo directory for further instructions.
+at the README in the demo directory for further instructions.

 Enjoy